 The input to the TMIV encoder consists of a list of source views (Figure 4).
 The source views represent projections of a 3D real or virtual scene.
 The source views can be in equirectangular, perspective, or orthographic projection.
 Each source view should at least have view parameters (camera intrinsics, camera extrinsics, geometry quantization, etc.).
-A source view may have a geometry component in the form of 8-16 bits raw video with range/invalid sample values.
-Also a source view may have texture attribute component in the form of YC_BC_R 4:2:0 10 bits.
+A source view may have a geometry component with range/invalid sample values.
+Also, a source view may have texture attribute component.
 Additional optional attributes per source view are an entity map and a transparency attribute component.
 The set of components has to be the same for all source views.